mikarinneoracle/weblogic-atp-terraform-demo/README.md

 <p>
 Using Terraforem the script will create a "weblogic-VCN" and then attach "weblogic-ATP" instance into it using the VCN private subnet.
 Then it will create a compute VM instance for WebLogic from <b>Marketplace UCM image</b> using the VCN public subnet.
-Finally it will do a maven build from source <code>app</code> then and install the built WebLogic sample <code>app.war</code> on the VM using <b>VM instance-agent</b>.
+Finally it will do a maven build from source <code>app</code> then and install the built WebLogic sample <code>app.war</code> on the VM using <b>instance-agent</b>.

 <i>Note:</i> To make the <code>VM instance-agent</code> run succesfully add the following <code>policy</code> to
 the <code>dynamic group</code> you are running within: